mariadb-corporation/mariadb-columnstore-server/README.md

 ##Run dependencies
 ### For Centos

+### Boost Libraries
+Follow the install procedure for boost from the build Dependecy section above

 These packages need to be install:

-expect perl perl-DBI openssl zlib file sudo
+yum install expect perl perl-DBI openssl zlib file sudo

 ### For Ubuntu 16.04

 These packages need to be installed:

-expect perl openssl file sudo libdbi-perl libboost-all-dev libreadline-dev
+apt-get install expect perl openssl file sudo libdbi-perl libboost-all-dev libreadline-dev

 ##MariaDB Columnstore utilizes the System Logging for logging purposes
 So you will want to make sure that one of these system logging packages is installed: